-Lashing of vehicles should always comply with local regulations/laws.
-It is recommended to follow manufacturers' guidelines for lashing.

-- All vehicles transported on a ship must be properly lashed. - Only special lashing for securing heavy vehicles can be used. - Each vehicle must be secured using a minimum of 4 lashings (used according to manufacturer's specifications).
-See diagrams below. - Vehicles stored transversely or on ramps must additionally be secured with wheel chocks.
+- Lashing of vehicles should always comply with local regulations/laws.
+It is recommended to follow manufacturers' guidelines for lashing. - All vehicles transported on a ship must be properly lashed. - Only special lashing for securing heavy vehicles can be used. - Each vehicle must be secured using a minimum of 4 lashings (used according to manufacturer's specifications).
+See diagrams below. - Vehicles stored on ramps must be secured using a minimum of 5 lashings and additionally be secured with wheel chocks. - Vehicles stored transversely must be secured using a minimum of 6 lashings and additionally be secured with wheel chocks.